 This recipe will make enough for four side portions.” – Joe

-- 1 pound brussels sprouts – bottom trimmed and halved
+- 1 pound brussel sprouts – bottom trimmed and halved

 - 1 medium shallot – peeled and small diced

 - 4 strips bacon – cut into pieces

 - 0.25 cup white wine

 - Place the bacon pieces in a large sauté pan over medium heat and render the fat out of the bacon.
 Drain into a plate lined with paper towels.

 - Add some organic olive oil to the same pan and turn it up to medium-high heat and place the brussels into it.
 Roast them on all sides, tossing with a wooden spoon for approximately five minutes or until they turn a golden brown color and soften.